Enjoy this delicious vegan, pumpkin pie chia pudding year-round as a delicious breakfast or dessert!

 What are the Health Benefits of Chia Seeds?

-Historically coveted as an important crop for both the Aztecs and other Mesoamerican cultures, chia seeds are now grown commercially around the world from places like Australia, Bolivia, Peru, to the United States.
+Historically coveted as an important crop for both the Aztecs and other Mesoamerican cultures, chia seeds are now grown commercially around the world from places like Australia, Bolivia, and Peru, to the United States.
 They are often considered a superfood or functional food as these tiny seeds are nutrient-dense and consumed by health-conscious people for their various benefits.

 Nutritionally, chia seeds are prized for having a high concentration of plant-based omega-3 fatty acid, specifically alpha-linolenic acid (ALA).

-Increasing your intake of healthy dietary fats such as omega-3 fatty acids can help provide you long-lasting energy to fuel your body, while also aiding in the absorption of important fat-soluble nutrients (vitamins A, D, E, and K).
+Increasing your intake of healthy dietary fats such as omega-3 fatty acids can help provide you with long-lasting energy to fuel your body, while also aiding in the absorption of important fat-soluble nutrients (vitamins A, D, E, and K).